How Do Phages Improve the Microbiome?

 How Phages Interact with Bacterium

-Phages have a specialized structure with tunnel tails that allows them to bind to the surface of their bacterial targets.
+Phages have a specialized structure with tunnel tails that allow them to bind to the surface of their bacterial targets.
 Over 95% of phages in the world are caudovirals, meaning they inject their DNA into the bacterial cell through their tail.
 The hollow heads of the phage organisms hold their DNA and RNA and the goal of the phage is to inject this and breed through the use of the bacterial cell.

 Once they are firmly attached the tail injects the viral DNA into the host cell.
 According to Phages.org once the phage has attached itself